 - Can an employee come to work with COVID-19 symptoms if they wear a mask?

 - Are there specific rules/laws you should site in your policy?

 With coronavirus cases and mask mandates soaring, this upcoming online training is a must-attend – regardless of your practice size, location or specialty.

 The answers to the above questions will help you prevent patient and staff complaints and the investigations or costly lawsuits that can result.
 Whistleblower charges, fines, and penalties are avoidable, and this session will show you how.

-By attending this upcoming online training, you’ll learn how to successfully comply with face make requirements at your practice to significantly reduce your risk of legal and financial headaches.
+By attending this online training, you’ll learn how to successfully comply with face make requirements at your practice to significantly reduce your risk of legal and financial headaches.
 Don’t let the lack of credible face mask guidance result in serious consequences that you could have avoided.
 Sign up for this online training today!